Neal Ambrose-Smith: Where Are You Going

 In this exhibition, the artist uses the metaphor of multiple realities (through the use of black light, references to Alice in Wonderland, and Star Trek’s map of the known universe) to point out the fundamental problem with fixed solutions.
 A postmodern artist, Ambrose-Smith moves between mediums and embodies the postmodern tenants of appropriation, juxtaposition, recontextualization, globalization, and hybridity.
 His work mixes concepts of Indigenous identity and pop culture, with existential questions about contemporary society.
 He takes on large, complicated themes such as the arc of human existence, our interdependence with one another, and the future direction of the planet in an accessible, tongue-in-cheek way that connects to audiences.

-Neal Ambrose-Smith: č̓ č̓en̓ u kʷes xʷúyi (Where Are You Going?) is a multimedia exhibit on view in the Lynda M. Frost Contemporary American Indian Art Gallery.
+Neal Ambrose-Smith: č̓ č̓en̓ u kʷes xʷúyi (Where Are You Going?) is a multimedia exhibition on view in the Lynda M. Frost Contemporary American Indian Art Gallery.
 Ambrose-Smith is Flathead Salish, Metis, and Cree, and a descendent of the Confederated Salish and Kootenai Nation.
-His exhibition coincides with a residency at MATRIX Press at the University of Montana and this exhibit will be one of the core features of the Fifth Grade Art Experience.
-A catalog of his work will be published in fall 2021.
-This exhibit is sponsored by Dick Anderson Construction, and funding for the catalog is generously supported by the Andy Warhol Foundation.
+His exhibition coincided with a residency at MATRIX Press at the University of Montana, where Neal and MATRIX staff created over 140 prints!
+This show was also one of the core features of the Fifth Grade Art Experience.

 KPAX Missoula - Missoula exhibit features contemporary Native American artist - October 30, 2021